amateurtechguy/AmateurOS/README.md

 Click [here](https://amateurtechguy.github.io/AmateurOS/) to try the website out!

+⚠️DISCLAIMER: all backgrounds used are from google images, I did NOT make them!⚠️

 ## >> Welcome screen:

 This is the welcome screen, it looks like its loading your assets and checking your CPU, it's not, it's just to make it fit the whole hacker vibes.